broodminder/userguide/en/docs/mellisphera.md

 In the hive mode, you can choose among all the hives of all your apiaries, but please note that you can only select one hive at the time.
 Once you chose the hive, you will see three calendars.

 **The first calendar** summarizes your hive data.
 You can choose between different options:

 - Brood
 - Productivity
+- fitness
 - Internal maximum temperature
 - Internal minimum temperature
 - Internal maximum humidity
 - External maximum temperature
 - External minimum temperature

+The availability of this information depends on the devices installed in the hive.
+Brood and internal temperatures require an internal sensor, while productivity and external conditions are associated with a scale.

+In case there is a sensor in the `lower brood box` and another in the `upper brood box`, both will be displayed and selectable sequentially at the calendar footer.

 **The second calendar** reports the events of your hive as well as the astronomical calendar.

 - Events, annotations and alerts
 - Astronomical calendar - biodynamics

 **The third calendar** shows the weather data of your apiary.
 This calendar is therefore identical for all of your hives that are in this apiary.
 You will have access to the general 'weather' data:

 - External maximum temperature
 - External minimum temperature
 - External maximum humidity